The 9-Bottle Bar wouldn't be complete without the ingredients to whip up the Manhattan, one of the quintessential classic cocktails.

 As cocktails come, the Manhattan is pretty straightforward.
 Three ingredients—one spiritous, one sweet, one bitter—stirred with ice.
 But its simplicity is deceptive.
 There's a magic that happens when this trio plays together.
 The range of flavors present run from caramel to dark fruit to cloves to vanilla.

 Some versions of the recipe for the Manhattan call for bourbon whiskey, some suggest Canadian.
 The 9-Bottle Bar version calls for rye, which was very likely used by the bartenders who made it first.
 The spiciness of the rye gives the drink a beautiful structure and finish.
 It's a drink you'll want to linger over, to savor.

-2 ounces bonded straight rye whiskey, such as Rittenhouse
+bonded straight rye whiskey, such as Rittenhouse

-1 ounce Dolin Rouge sweet vermouth
+Dolin Rouge sweet vermouth

 Add ingredients to a mixing glass.
 Fill the glass with ice cubes and stir for about 30 seconds.
 Strain contents into a chilled cocktail glass.

 Optionally, garnish a Manhattan with a cocktail cherry or a swath of orange peel.